Turning Point Action: Mesa council member recall election

 In July 2025, TPAction was asked to help with a citizen organized effort to collect enough local signatures to meet a recall election threshold for council member Julie Spilsbury, a moderate Republican in her second term.
 This effort included the distribution of anti-Spilsbury material around the city's district 2.
-After the recall election signature threshold was met and exceeded by citizens signing to recall Julie, the council voted unanimously, including Spilsbury, in favor of the recall election.
+After the recall election signature threshold was met and exceeded by citizens signing to recall Spilsbury, the council voted unanimously, including Spilsbury, in favor of the recall election.
 The recall petition outlined that she was guilty of using her political influence for private gain in three specific votes spanning between 2023 and 2024.
 These three votes pertained to the use of Biden administration ARPA funds for the conversion of a hotel to a homeless shelter, raising city utility rate structures, and increasing council salaries.
-Julie was censured by the Republican parties of legislative districts 9 and 10, both stating she is no longer recognized as a part of the Republican Party.
-Another council member voiced opinion that Spilsbury might be being recalled because she openly supported presidential nominee Kamala Harris.
+Spilsbury was censured by the Republican parties of legislative districts 9 and 10, both stating she is no longer recognized as a part of the Republican Party.
+Another council member voiced an opinion that Spilsbury might be being recalled because she openly supported presidential nominee Kamala Harris.

-In November 2025, the Arizona election became nationalized when Spilsbury, one of the national leaders and co-chair of "Republicans for Harris" was recalled from the Mesa district-two seat.
-She was defeated by Dorean Taylor, a candidate backed by numerous district 2 residents, legislative district 9 and 10 and supported TPAction through their ballot chasing efforts.
+In November 2025, the Arizona election became nationalized when Spilsbury, one of the national leaders and co-chair of "Republicans for Harris", was recalled from the Mesa district-two seat.
+She was defeated by Dorean Taylor, a candidate backed by numerous District 2 residents and the Republican parties of legislative district 9 and 10, and supported by TPAction through their ballot chasing efforts.
 Spilsbury received heavy criticism from her opponents for her approval of Mesa's 2021 nondiscrimination ordinance, which her opponents said permitted trans women into women's bathrooms and locker rooms.
 The recall was one of the last campaigns Charlie Kirk was involved in with TPAction before his assassination.
 Some believed this election was an indicator if Turning Point could still remain a political force after Kirk's passing.

+All in for Indiana rally

+In December 2025, Turning Point Action hosted the “All in for Indiana” rally at the Indiana statehouse to put pressure on Republican state senators to redistrict.
+The rally was made up of around 200 people and had Gov. Mike Braun and Lt.
+Gov. Micah Beckwith along with several other state politicians speak to the crowd making the case for redistricting.